How To Make Hydrogen Water At Home? Practical And Effective Methods

 2. Add the recommended quantity of hydrogen powder or pop in a tablet.

-3. Wait for a few minutes until the powder or tablet completely dissolves in water, producing hydrogen bubbles.
+3. Wait for a few minutes until the powder or tablet completely dissolves in water, producing bubbles.

 4. Shake the bottle to evenly distribute the gas evenly.